Dacid99/Emailkasten/docs/source/rst/web-instructions.rst

 For every category of data there is a list of all items in the database.
 These can be filtered and ordered by various attributes to get only the items you are looking for.

-For emails there is a seperate overview in form of a timeline that can be reached via the *archive* button in the email list.
+For emails there is a separate overview in form of a timeline that can be reached via the *archive* button in the email list.
 The url is */emails/archive*.